 Sustainability has become a way of life for many of today’s consumers.
 They make an effort to buy greener, healthier and more sustainable products from greener companies, as each purchase made has health, environmental, and social impacts.

-As a company, Twin Cities Siding and Roofing chooses to work with manufacturers that have made aggressive strides to reduce their carbon footprint, in all operations, throughout their supply chain.
+As a company, Twin Cities Siding & Roofing chooses to work with manufacturers that have made aggressive strides to reduce their carbon footprint, in all operations, throughout their supply chain.
 It begins with the raw materials that are collected from the earth, to the manufacturing processes, the packaging, the use and ultimate disposal of the product, and it includes the transportation and distribution requirements throughout the lifecycle.

 At James Hardie, sustainability is a defining characteristic of who they are and how they do business on a daily basis.
 Their commitment is reflected in all aspects of their operations, from beginning to end.
 Durability, sustainability and a factory-finished coating are just a few important factors in James Hardie’s commitment to green building practices.
 Did you know?